 Keen anglers should dangle a line in the Acheron River where there is plenty of opportunity to land brown and rainbow trout.
 It’s just one waterway in the region that will catch the attention of fishers.

 This charming old-gold town is dotted with heritage buildings – including a couple of classic country pubs – and features parks and gardens that make inviting picnic spots.

 Lake Eildon National Park

 These picturesque surrounds engulf massive Lake Eildon, which blends aquatic playground with awe-inspiring scenery.
 Leisure options include kayaking, boating, fishing, and water-skiing.
-Meanwhile, on dry land various walking tracks reveal abundant natural beauty and wildlife-spotting opportunities.
+On dry land, walking tracks reveal abundant beauty and glimpses of wildlife.
 Eildon township has various amenities, including cafés and other eateries.

-Distance: 23km northeast of Taggerty (to Eildon town centre).
+Distance: 25km northeast of Taggerty (to Eildon town centre).

 Gorgeous oak and elm trees dominate the main street of this small town, creating an instantly inviting ambience.
-The alluring aesthetics continue within nearby Marysville State Forest, home to Steavenson Falls – one of Victoria’s highest waterfalls – and Keppel Lookout, which delivers breathtaking Cathedral Range views.
+The alluring aesthetics continue within nearby Marysville State Forest.
+It's home to Steavenson Falls, one of Victoria’s highest waterfalls; and Keppel Lookout, which delivers breathtaking Cathedral Range views.

-Bruno's Art and Sculpture Garden is a great find, showcasing quirky sculptures dotted around tranquil gardens.
+Bruno's Art and Sculpture Garden is a great find in Marysville, showcasing quirky sculptures dotted around tranquil gardens.
 Bruno’s story is one of resilience, which epitomises that of the wider town.
-The garden was decimated in the devastating Black Saturday bushfires of 2009 but, like Marysville itself, has rebounded strongly.
+The garden was decimated in the devastating Black Saturday bushfires of 2009 but, like Marysville itself, rebounded strongly.